cloudera-labs/hms-mirror/README.md

 After checking permissions of 'dstreev': Found that the 'dstreev' user was NOT the owner of the files in these directories on the LEFT cluster.
 The user running the process needs to be in 'dfs.permissions.superusergroup' for the lower clusters 'hdfs' service.
 Ambari 2.6 has issues setting this property: https://jira.cloudera.com/browse/EAR-7805

-Follow workaround above or add user to the 'hdfs' group.
+Follow the workaround above or add the user to the 'hdfs' group.
 Or use Ranger to allow all access.
 On my cluster, with no Ranger, I had to use '/var/lib/ambari-server/resources/scripts/configs.py' to set it manually for Ambari.

 `sudo ./configs.py --host=k01.streever.local --port=8080 -u admin -p admin -n hdp50 -c hdfs-site -a set -k dfs.permissions.superusergroup -v hdfs_admin`

 ### YARN Submission stuck in ACCEPTED phase

-The process uses a connection pool to Hive.
-If concurrency value for the cluster is too high, you may have reached the maximum ratio of AM (Application Masters) for the YARN queue.
+The process uses a connection pool to hive.
+If the concurrency value for the cluster is too high, you may have reached the maximum ratio of AM (Application Masters) for the YARN queue.

 Review the ACCEPTED jobs and review the jobs *Diagnostics* status for details on _why_ the jobs is stuck.